 - 1. COHIBA assumes that the uncertainties to the travel times from different surfaces are independent.
 This is normally a good approximation, but it is unrealistic when two seismic reflectors are very close or coinciding.
-So now COHIBA automatically adjust the travel time uncertainties so that close or coinciding reflectors gets correlated (dependent) residuals.
-This is both realistic and gives zero uncertainty for the zero thickness between coinciding reflectors along fault planes.
+So now COHIBA automatically adjust the travel time uncertainties so that close or coinciding seismic reflectors gets correlated (dependent) residuals.
+This is both realistic and gives zero uncertainty for the zero thickness between coinciding seismic reflectors along fault planes.
 This feature can be turned off using the element <correlate-close-reflectors>. - 2.
 The zone thickness trends will in general disagree with the trends obtained from seismic depth conversion.
 This is solved by combining multiple models.
-If two reflectors coincide, the thickness uncertainty between the reflectors now becomes zero.
-This guarantees that the depth conversion alternative for the lower reflector gets weight 1 and other alternatives get zero weight.
-However, the intermediate (non-reflecting) surfaces will not be perfectly squeezed in between the two coinciding reflectors.
-This is solved if reflectors behave as erosive surfaces and on-lapped surfaces.
-The reflectors will then cut away any parts of the intermediate surfaces that are not in between the two reflectors.
-This is now the default but it can be overruled by using the element post-process-reflectors-as-eroding-and-onlapped>.
+If two seismic reflectors coincide, the thickness uncertainty between the seismic reflectors now becomes zero.
+This guarantees that the depth conversion alternative for the lower seismic reflector gets model weight 1 and other model alternatives get zero weight.
+However, the intermediate (non-reflecting) surfaces will not be perfectly squeezed in between the two coinciding seismic reflectors.
+This is solved if seismic reflectors behave as erosive surfaces and on-lapped surfaces.
+The seismic reflectors will then cut away any parts of the intermediate surfaces that are not in between the two seismic reflectors.
+This is now the default but it can be overruled by using the element post-process-reflectors-as-eroding-and-onlapped.
 Note that this only affects the post processing of surfaces, not the extraction of well points.
 If a seismic reflector is eroding and/or on-lapped, then use the elements <erosive> and <onlapped>.